Grub Control

 Protecting Your Grass Roots

-At Carrier’s Turf Pros, we have an in-depth knowledge of lawn grubs and lawn grub control.
-Lawn grubs, also known as called white grubs, are the immature form of different scarab beetles, such as Japanese Beetles, June “bugs” (beetles) or European Chafers.
-These white, C-shaped creatures have soft bodies with legs near the head.
-They feed on grass roots (and organic matter in the soil), causing sections of the grass in the lawn to die.
-Grubs eventually turn into adult beetles and emerge from the soil to mate and lay eggs, which hatch into more grubs.
-Grub damage on lawns can be extensive.
-That’s why at Carrier’s Turf Pros Lawn care we include grub control in all of our programs.
+At Carrier’s Turf Pros, we have extensive knowledge of lawn grubs and effective grub control methods.
+Lawn grubs, also known as white grubs, are the larval stage of various scarab beetles, including Japanese beetles, June bugs, and European chafers.
+These white, C-shaped creatures have soft bodies with legs near their heads.
+They feed on grass roots and organic matter in the soil, which can result in dead patches of dead grass in your lawn.

-“We apply a grub preventative in the late spring/early summer to prevent grubs from devastating your lawn.
+“We apply two grub preventatives in the late spring/early summer to prevent grubs from devastating your lawn.
 Our lawn grub control applications are guaranteed for the year.”

 How Do I Know If I Have Grubs In My Lawn?